Safari

 wildlife photography experiences in North America. |

-weather during these safari days.
+the northwest entrance to Yellowstone.
 I expect snow storms, wind, clouds, and blue sky days.

 You can never tell from weather reports exactly what we could see, but its that

-fight for survival during the winter.
+type of weather that creates amazing images.
 It is the winter weather, harsh and cold,

 that makes the wildlife encounters spectacular.